veronica-antunes/CorrLoc/README.md

 * scipy version 1.6.1
 * matplotlib version 3.2.2

 CorrLoc code was developed to locate weal emergent signals by using the waveform amplitudes instead of picks.
-The code backprojects the envelope of the cross-correlation function between station pairs to give a likelywood solution.
-CorrLoc runs automatically through the continuous data and provides a location solution for each window segment.
+The code backprojects the envelope of the cross-correlation function between station pairs to give a likelyhood location solution.
+CorrLoc runs automatically through the continuous data and provides a location for each window segment.

 **Installattion:**